-Item Length: 3 NAACCR Item #: 3870 NAACCR Alternate Name: LDH (Lactate Dehydrogenase) Upper Limits of Normal AJCC 8th Edition Chapter(s): Chapter 47, Melanoma of the Skin
+NAACCR Alternate Name: LDH (Lactate Dehydrogenase) Upper Limits of Normal

 LDH (Lactate Dehydrogenase), an enzyme involved in converting sugars to energy in the body, is elevated in some malignancies.
 LDH level is a prognostic factor for patients with Stage IV melanoma.
 This data Item refers to the Upper Limit of Normal in the laboratory test used to interpret the Serum LDH result.